Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30N and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 History.
-Check out a few summary statistics computed on the full sample: the anomaly had an average value of -0.19 degrees Kelvin; it attained a maximum of 1.88 in October 2023; it recorded a minimum of -2.33 in January 1862.
+Have a look at a few statistics calculated on the whole sample: the anomaly hit a peak of 1.88 degrees Kelvin in October 2023; it reached its lowest level of -2.33 in January 1862; it averaged -0.19.

 Latest values